If you’re starting an LLC in Wisconsin, the business entity formation process is one of the first and most important hurdles. This step can beterr ...

-The concept is easy.
-You simply buy a multi-unit property, or a larger residential complex, and start making a steady income from renters, in addition to property appreciation and tax benefits.
+The concept is easy: buy a multi-unit property or larger residential complex and start making steady income from renters, in addition to property appreciation and tax benefits.
 Of course you’ll need a significant investment to get started, but you also need to break some eggs to make an omelet.

 But you will of course need to decide what type of rental property you want to invest in.
 Are you interested in buying and managing properties yourself, or would you prefer to invest in a property management company?
-Next, research the market and find out the price range for the area where you’re looking to buy.
+Next, research the market and find the price range for your area.
 Be sure not to overspend early on.
-Get started, get a feel for the industry in your area, and then start thinking about making bigger bets.
+Get started, get a feel for your local market, and then start thinking about bigger bets.

-The hotel and lodgings market took a massive hit during the pandemic, but now as our economies are opening up and people are moving around again, it’s coming back strong!
-The industry is expecting double-digit growth in 2022 and beyond, so if you’re interested in hospitality and helping people enjoy their time away from home, now is the perfect time to ride this wave.
+The hotel and lodgings market took a massive hit during the pandemic, but now as borders are opening up and people are moving around again, it’s coming back strong!
+The industry expects double-digit growth in 2022 and beyond, so if you’re interested in hospitality and helping people enjoy their time away from home, now is the perfect time to ride this wave.

-Opening a hotel can be a very rewarding experience, but it will require hard work and a considerable investment.
+Opening a hotel can be very rewarding, but requires hard work and a considerable investment.
 The most crucial element, of course, will be the hotel building itself.
-Assuming you do not plan to build a new hotel yourself, which would likely cost millions of dollars, you’ll need to either buy an established hotel or find a building that can be purchased and converted into a hotel relatively easily.
+Assuming you do not plan to build a new hotel, which would likely cost millions of dollars, you’ll need to either buy an established hotel or find a building that can be purchased and converted into a hotel relatively easily.
 Once that’s done, you’ll want to launch a strong marketing campaign to attract your first guests.

 As long as you provide excellent service and a great stay, you’ll be on the path to success.

 There are many other things to consider.
 First, it’s important to decide what type of restaurant you want to open.
-Do you want to serve classic American fare, or specialize in a certain cuisine?
-Do you want to do casual or fine dining?
+Do you want to serve classic American fare or specialize in a certain cuisine?
+Casual or fine dining?
 What about a family-style restaurant?
 Next, it’s a good idea to research the competition in your area and come up with a plan to set yourself apart.
 Starting a restaurant can be tough, but if you’re prepared for the challenges ahead, it can be an incredibly rewarding experience.

-Who doesn’t love a day out on the water?
-There are so many things to do from skiing and tubing to cruising, socializing, swimming and just taking in the sun.
-That’s why boat rentals are a $5 billion US industry expected to see smooth sailing and steady growth in the years ahead.
-If you like spending time outdoors, you could start your own boat rental business and help people enjoy their time off while making a good living.
+Who doesn’t love a day on the water?
+There are so many things to do, from skiing and tubing to cruising, socializing, swimming and just taking in the sun.
+That’s why boat rentals are a $5 billion US industry expected to see steady growth in the years ahead.
+If you like spending time outdoors, you could start a boat rental business and help people enjoy their time off while living the good life.

 There are several possible constraints.
-For one, you will need to live near a sizable body of water, and find an available access point or marina to base your operations.
-Second, you’ll likely need to accept the seasonal nature of this line of work, which in most areas of the US will only bring in revenue for 6-7 months of the year.
+For one, you will need to live near a sizable body of water and find an available access point or marina to base your operations.
+Second, you’ll likely need to accept the seasonal nature of this work, which in most areas of the US, including Wisconsin, will only bring in revenue for 6-7 months of the year.
 Finally, getting started will require a significant investment, as appealing, rentable speed boats and other watercraft do not come cheap.

-But if you’re OK with all this, and able to acquire the necessary permits and insurance, once you start putting boaters on the water you’ll be cruising straight toward success.
+But if you’re OK with all this, and able to acquire the necessary permits and insurance, once you start putting boats on the water you’ll likely be cruising straight toward success.

 If you’re looking for a venture that will make big profits and create jobs, then consider starting a construction business.
 The US construction industry was estimated to be worth $1.4 trillion and employed more than seven million people as of 2020.
-Although it suffered a slump in the last two years because of the pandemic, it is anticipated to rebound strongly as the government’s stimulus package is expected to boost infrastructure spending.
+Although it suffered a slump in the last two years because of the pandemic, it is anticipated to rebound strongly as the government boosts infrastructure spending.

-There are a few things you need to know first, like choosing a business structure.
+There are a few things you need to do first.
 You’ll need to comply with legal, insurance, and other requirements to avoid legal issues later on.
 It’s also a good idea to prepare a business plan, which will include your financial and marketing plans, to give you a clearer picture of what your company needs and how it will operate.
 It would also be wise to contract the services of a lawyer to help with crafting contracts, agreements, and other legal documents before moving forward with any construction projects.
-Starting a construction business can be challenging but you can make it work if you plan carefully and invest time and money in it.
+Starting a construction business can be challenging, but you can make it work if you plan carefully and invest time and money.

-A growing geriatric population in the US is driving the assisted living market, which is seen to grow at least 5% annually through 2027.
+An aging US population is driving the assisted living market, which is set to grow at least 5% annually through 2027.
 If you’re an entrepreneur with a background in health care, you might consider starting an assisted living business.
 It’s a great way to help take care of the elderly and make an impact in your community while making a profit.

-Before you start your assisted living business, it’s important for you to assess the competitive landscape and determine the services that you will offer.
-You’ll need to comply with the zoning and licensing requirements.
+Before you start your assisted living business, it’s important for you to assess the competitive landscape and determine the services you’ll offer.
+You’ll need to comply with zoning and licensing requirements.
 It’s also a good idea to study the possible legal issues, hire the right people, and decide which amenities to provide.
 Most assisted living facilities have gardens, a library, entertainment and a doctor on call.
 This business needs hefty investments, but the potential for financial rewards is great.
-So start drawing up the building plans for the best assisted living facility in your area.
+So why not start drawing up plans for the best assisted living facility in your area!

 A great deal of manufacturing has moved overseas in recent decades, but US manufacturing is still an $8 billion industry that has seen steady growth in recent years.
 Manufacturing businesses can be extremely profitable, but they also require a lot of planning and hard work.